zzpustc/ML-Application-on-Network/README.md

-# Human Activity Recognition
+# ML-Application-on-Network
-This repo includes but not limited on papers on HAR, and it's created mainly for updating recent research about the AI on Network.
+This repo is created mainly for updating recent researches about the AI on Network.

 ## Benchmark